Implementing a 'Friends' Service Using a Graph Database

 Neo4j offers a tool called "Neo4j Desktop."

-A screenshot of Neo4j Desktop after installation; installation path: Download Neo4j Desktop
+Neo4j Desktop after installation and launch; installation path: Download Neo4j Desktop

 Neo4j Desktop makes it easy to install and test Neo4j in a local environment.
-It also offers remote access to Neo4j instances running on actual servers, allowing you to test in an environment identical to the local setup.
-Additionally, it displays query results in graph format, making it ideal for visualizing graph-based data.
+It also offers remote access to Neo4j instances running on actual servers, allowing you to test in an environment identical to your local setup.
+Additionally, it displays query results in graph format, making it ideal for visualizing graph data.

 You can view the data in graph form.